 Game Genre Statistics

-The following percentages are currently recognised market splits on different game genres between both Males and Females.It bears pointing out that most gamers play a variety of games across genres, and a high participation rate in the chart doesn’t necessarily mean that gamers (whether male or female) only play that particular genre.
+The following percentages are currently recognised by the gaming industry as market splits on different game genres between both Males and Females.It bears pointing out that most gamers play a variety of games across genres, and a high participation rate in the chart doesn’t necessarily mean that gamers (whether male or female) only play that particular genre.
 With that in mind, here are some of the biggest takeaways we got from the graph in regards to women having a larger input into the current game market.

 1) Match 3 and Family/Farm Sim Gamers Are Most Likely To Be Female.